Originally published May 1, 2019, updated November 10, 2021

-Key Variables in Pricing Strategies
+Key Variables in B2B Pricing Strategies

-The optimal price for a product is influenced by many variables.
+Many variables influence the optimal price for a product.
 Competition, the general economic environment, perceived value, and emotional factors are just a few to consider.
 In addition, the product, the customer, and the market all have unique price sensitivities to consider.

 Three Product Types

-Margins on your commodity-type products are typically lower and they tend to be very price-sensitive.
-They should be priced differently than your premium or custom products, which are less price sensitive and have higher margins.
+Margins on your commodity-type products are typically lower, and they tend to be very price-sensitive.
+They should be priced differently than your premium or custom products, which are less price-sensitive and have higher margins.

 Your Customer’s Profile

 Every customer is unique and has their own price sensitivity.
-Large volume customers tend to be more price sensitive than smaller volume customers.
-Customers who purchase frequently are also more price sensitive than less frequent buyers.
+Large volume customers tend to be more price-sensitive than smaller volume customers.
+Customers who purchase frequently are also more price-sensitive than less frequent buyers.
 In addition, different customers have an individual perception of the value of support and brand relationship.
-Customers who place a high value on relationship and product support are less price sensitive than those who perceive these elements to be less significant.
+Customers who place a high value on relationship and product support are less price-sensitive than those who perceive these elements to be less significant.
 It also helps to know where your customers are in their own business cycle and whether speedy delivery is something they’d be willing to pay extra for.

 Market Growth Dynamics

-Align Economic and Emotional Value
+Aligning Economic and Emotional Value

 Willingness-to-pay isn’t just a factor in the B2C marketplace.
 B2B companies need to consider it as well.
 It’s the sweet spot where economic and emotional values intersect to create perceived value.
-If you are targeting customers that are innovators and early adopters, they are less price conscious.
+If you are targeting customers that are innovators and early adopters, they are less price-conscious.
 This segment is driven by the high emotional value of gaining a competitive edge and supports a high economic value.

 On the opposite end of the spectrum are buyers that place no emotional value on your product.
 The purchase has low to no emotional value and willingness-to-pay is low as well.
 You must carefully match their perceived economic value to your price.

 Cost-plus pricing assigns the same margin to every customer even though we know that customers have different price sensitivities and emotional values.
-Cost-plus pricing can be effectively used to set price and margin floors.
-These floors can be used as the starting point for developing a value-based pricing strategy.
+You can effectively use this strategy to set price and margin floors.
+These floors can be a great starting point for developing a value-based pricing strategy.